The Enrichment Pipeline

 Operational Implications

-If you want a healthy corpus, enrichment should be part of your review habit:
+If you want a healthy library, enrichment should be part of your review habit:

 - upload the source